-Eastern Engineering Group has been fortunate to comprise members of many different backgrounds, including employees who even come from countries with non-democratic social systems, and has developed a kind of comprehensive melting pot of integration, promoting a culture of understanding, acceptance and enjoyment of our different customs; ranging from the culinary art to music, and as diverse as their own identities.
+Eastern Engineering Group has been fortunate to comprise members of many different backgrounds, including employees who even come from countries with non-democratic social systems, and has developed a kind of comprehensive melting pot of integration, promoting a culture of understanding, acceptance and enjoyment of our different customs, ranging from the culinary art to music, and as diverse as their own identities.

-We have never believed that the effects of taking on and obtaining results from becoming a cosmopolitan entity does not add a level of complexity which many multinational companies fail to recognize.
+We have never believed that the effects of taking on and obtaining results from becoming a cosmopolitan entity does not add a level of complexity that many multinational companies fail to recognize.
 Especially when they employ the same style of business management at the time to implement their expansion into other world regions, with workers who have different work habits as well as protection from different labor laws.
-Many times in a country or countries where their expansion investment is being implemented they find themselves amidst a myriad of factors that directly affect that process.
+Many times, in a country or countries where their expansion investment is being implemented, they find themselves amidst a myriad of factors that directly affect that process.
 This is an increasingly common reality we are all facing nowadays.

 Improved Bottom Line